cybercog/laravel-eloquent-flag/README.md

 ### Setup a keepable model

-Keep functionality required when you are trying to attach related models before parent one isn't saved.
+Keep functionality required when you are trying to attach related models before parent one isn't persisted in application.

 **Issue:**

 1. User press `Create Post` button.
 2. Create post form has image uploader.
-3. On image uploading user can't attach image to post before it wouldn't been stored in database.
+3. On image uploading user can't attach image to post before post entity wouldn't been stored in database.

 **Solution:**

-1. Add `HasKeptFlag` trait to model (and add boolean `is_kept` column to database).
+1. Add `HasKeptFlag` trait to model (and add boolean `is_kept` column to model's database table).
 2. Create empty model on form loading (it will has `is_kept = 0` by default).
 3. Feel free to add any relations to the model.

-*Model will be marked as required to be kept as soon as client will save\update model for the first time.*
+4. Model will be marked as required to be kept as soon as model will be saved\updated for the first time after creation.

+**Known limitations:**

+- Using this methodology you wouldn't have create form, only edit will be available.
+- Not all the models allows to have empty attributes on save.
+Such attributes could be set as nullable to allow create blank model.
-*Remove the unkept models on a predetermined schedule (once a week for example).*
+- To prevent spam of unkept models in database they could be deleted on a predetermined schedule (once a week for example).

 ```php
 <?php